djfurman/cloud-custodian/docs/source/overview.rst

   # Dryrun on the policies (no actions executed) to see what resources
   # match each policy.
+  # AWS cli tokens must be set within the environment
+  # along with a region in order to execute the dry run
   $ custodian run --dryrun -s out policy.yml

   # Run the policy